Compiled for Speed

 // Not allowed and will cause a compile-time error

-value = 35;// Import module
+value = 35;// Import package

 import Math;

-// Import a module with an alias
+// Import a package with an alias

 import Math as Calc;

-// Import all items from a module
+// Import all items from a package

 import Math::*;

-// Import specific items from a module
+// Import specific items from a package

 import Math::Sin;